aws-samples/aws-serverless-workshops/MultiRegion/1_API/README.md

   to retrieve tickets from DynamoDB
 * `tickets-post.js` – This is the Node.js code required by our second Lambda function to create new tickets in DynamoDB
-* `tickets-replicate.js` – This is the Node.js code that replicates dynamodb data to
-  another region.
 * `health-check.js` - Lambda function for checking the status of our application health